 In this case, a man was chained in the custody, whereafter a writ of habeas corpus was issued under Article 32 and was filed under Section 5 and 10 of the human declaration Act.
 The court ruled out that to preserve human dignity is very essential and manacling a man is dehumanizing.
 The prisoner is not an animal and Articles 14, 19 and 21 come into action.

 Article 359 empowers the president to suspend the enforcement of fundamental rights during the state of emergency.
 There are three types of emergency that can be imposed by the state.

 - Financial emergency

-When the national or state emergency is imposed then Article19 is suspended whereas the whole part of fundamental rights can be suspended by the president, however, the order has to be presented before the parliament for its approval.
-Under no circumstances can Article 20 and 21 be suspended.
+When a national or state emergency is imposed then Article19 is suspended whereas the whole part of fundamental rights can be suspended by the president, however, the order has to be presented before the parliament for its approval.
+Under no circumstances can Articles 20 and 21 be suspended.